LaTeXing/LaTeXing-Documentation/guide/bindings.md

 Create a new environment with the currently selected word are environment name.

+**Keybinding:** `cmd + l, cmd + n`

+Create a new environment with the curser at the environment name and after pretting tab once in the middle of the environment.

 ## Build Options

 **Keybinding:** `cmd + l, cmd + b`